NCATS-Tangerine/ros/ros/wf5/README.md

 ### $cd ros/ros/wf5

+#### edit the file 'roscwlapi.cwl', line 6, to reflect the absolute path to the file 'roscwlapi.py' in your system.
+CWL does not easily accept relative paths or ENV variables for baseCommand

 ### $pip install -r requirements.txt

 #### Get the ICEES query server running before executing the cwltool workflow: